jakapop1/aisenseiV2/README.md

 #### Final Revision of the Minimal Viable Product (MVP) & Modular
 Completed final revisions to the MVP and consulted with our subject matter expert and product manager for feedback and validation.

+### Week 6
+#### Use Case Research

+G3PO Tested on implementation.
+The source code provided by Tenable operates with ChatGPT API Keys.
+With modifications, I was able to utilize a local large language model provided by the Ollama framework.

 # Project Roadmap

  ### Phase 1: Research & Analysis